JamesLavin/local_hexdocs/README.md

 # LocalHexdocs

-`LocalHexdocs` is a simple Elixir script allowing you to easily save and update [Hexdocs](https://hexdocs.pm/) files locally on your machine so you always have the most recent documentation for any Elixir, Gleam, or Erlang libraries you might want to view.
+`LocalHexdocs` is a simple Elixir script allowing you to easily save and update [Hexdocs](https://hexdocs.pm/) files locally on your machine so you always have the most recent documentation for any Elixir, Gleam, or Erlang packages you might want to view.

-List your desired Elixir libraries in a `libraries.txt` file, then run `elixir save_hexdocs.ex` to pull down the lastest Hexdocs for all libraries to your local machine.
+List your desired Elixir packages in a `packages.txt` file, then run `elixir save_hexdocs.ex` to pull down the lastest Hexdocs for all packages to your local machine.

 You can view your documents using the [Caddy File Server](https://caddyserver.com) or something similar.